FunkyE9th/Test/docs/mesh.md

    3. Build and flash node 1

-      For this demo we will use the BL652 for node 1
+      For this demo we will use the BL652 dev kit for node 1

       - To build for BL652: